The datapine Blog

 This inventory KPI for the retail industry tracks the backorder rate for a year period based on a target

-By using these most insightful inventory accuracy metrics to your advantage, you can set a definitive fulfillment target and track your progress over a weekly, monthly, or annual basis.
+By using these most insightful inventory accuracy metrics to your advantage, you can set a definitive fulfillment target and track your progress on a weekly, monthly, or annual basis.
 In doing so, you will gain the power to pinpoint the exact reasons for an increase or reduction in backorder rate during certain periods and make strategic tweaks to improve or update your supply chain processes for success.

 A large backorder rate sometimes means more sales (which is, of course, positive).
 Understanding this will give you the tools you need to ensure you can fulfill all of those extra orders effectively.

-15. Week on-hand
+20. Week on-hand

-A most essential of our inventory metrics for manufacturing, as well as many other inventory-heavy sectors, weeks on-hand, is a KPI that quantifies investment in terms of time rather than items or units of currency.
+A most essential of our inventory metrics for manufacturing, as well as many other inventory-heavy sectors, weeks on-hand, is a metric that quantifies investment in terms of time rather than items or units of currency.

 Weeks on-hand provides a definitive outline of the average amount of time your inventory actually sells in a given week.
 The reason this specific metric is so effective is its ability to weed out any roadblocks slowing down the time it takes for an item to enter your system, sell, and head to its end destination.